Hafis-gugugaga/CEG3006-V2P-Group-Project/README.md

 In-vehicle warning subsystem
 In-vehicle controller/network that sends the warning to the driver interface, such as dashboard, buzzer, or ADAS warning display

+### System Architecture
+#### Pedestrian-side subsystem
+This subsystem is the origin of the safety message.
+Its job is to sense the pedestrian’s situation and convert it into a form the vehicle can understand.

+##### Main Components
+- Smartphone application
+- Positioning and motion sensors
+- User profile (where priority is decided)
+- Message generation module (alert system)

 ## Repository Structure